fabiorlobo/k-brb-maintenance-or-coming-soon/readme.txt

 == Frequently Asked Questions ==

-= It's possible to reset settings to defaults? =
+= Is it possible to reset settings to defaults? =

 Yes!
 Just deactivate BRB in Plugins menu.